 “One cannot think well, love well, sleep well, if one has not dined well.”
 Virginia Woolf

-That’s exactly why I make Old St Augustine Gourmet datil pepper products.
+That’s exactly why I make OSA Gourmet datil pepper products.
 I want to share my love of the little yellow pepper that grows so well here in St. Augustine, Florida.
 I am on a mission to promote the datil pepper!
 Watch out world, here I come, and I’m taking the datil pepper with me.

 “You don’t have to cook fancy or complicated masterpieces – just good food from fresh ingredients.”
 Julia Child